 Following up on some of the trade-offs mentioned at the end of the previous post on DC’s height act.

 In the discussion of Kaid Benfield’s piece supporting DC’s height limit, several comments are worth highlighting.
-First, Payton Chung notes the need to discuss more than just supply, but to also
+First, Payton Chung notes the need to discuss more than just supply, but

 Continue reading Height limit trade-offs